 Camera System

-• A 5MP depth sensor with an f/2.2 aperture for better portrait shots.
+A 5MP sensor for depth with an aperture of f/2.2 which helps in getting good portrait shots.

 Software